CosmodiumCS/CTF/ETC/hack-this-site/basic/README.md

 ```

 ## BASIC 3
-"password.php" was attached to submission
+- "password.php" WAS ATTACHED TO SUBMISSION
+- OPEN TO FIND CREDENTIALS
 ```
 137e9d2e
 ```

 ## BASIC 4
-- sam@hackthissite.org
+- SAMS EMAIL "sam@hackthissite.org"
-REPLACE EMAIL WITH YOUR ACCOUNT EMAIL
+- REPLACE EMAIL WITH YOUR ACCOUNT EMAIL
 ```
 Sam,
 Here is the password: 'cb221771'